 The Development Plan

-The development plan comprises not one but two documents; the Strategic Development Plan (SDP) and the Local Development Plan (LDP).
+Currently, the development plan comprises not one but two documents; the Strategic Development Plan (SDP) and the Local Development Plan (LDP 1).
 The development plan sets out agreed planning policies for the administrative area of West Lothian and is the background against which planning decisions are made by the council.
 Before making a planning application (or commenting on a proposal) you are encouraged to consult the development plan and identify which policies and proposals may be relevant.
-In order to ensure that planning decisions are rational and consistent, they must be considered against the development plan adopted by the council, after public consultation and having proper regard for other material factors.
+In order to ensure that planning decisions are rational and consistent, they must be considered against the development plan adopted by the council, after public consultation and having proper regard for other relevant and material considerations.

 What makes up the development plan?